gabriel-ferr/RecurrenceMicrostatesAnalysis.jl/docs/src/index.md

 This welcome section begins with an introduction to the [Input data for RecurrenceMicrostatesAnalysis.jl](@ref).
 Understanding the data types used by the package and their intended purposes is essential before proceeding with the rest of the documentation.
 We also describe the [Output data from RecurrenceMicrostatesAnalysis.jl](@ref), explaining the type of data returned when computing recurrence microstate distributions.

 The **Tutorial** section explains how to use the package in practice.
 It starts with a brief introduction to RMA and demonstrates how to compute [Distributions](@ref) using **RecurrenceMicrostatesAnalysis.jl**.
-Next, we show how to estimate RQA [Quantifiers](@ref) using RMA and discuss several quantifiers defined specifically for RMA.
-This material constitutes the *basic level* of the documentation and is sufficient to use the package effectively.
+Next, we show how to estimate RQA [Quantifiers](@ref) using RMA and discuss quantifiers defined specifically for RMA.
+This material constitutes the *basic level* of the documentation and is sufficient to learn how to effectively use this package.

 For users interested in more advanced topics, the [Recurrence Functions](@ref) section discusses different ways of computing recurrence between two states, while the [Shapes and Sampling](@ref) section explains motif shapes used to extract specific information from a Recurrence Plot.